One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

-To understand an essence of the computational behaviors of advised 1qfa's, a quick way may be to find a machine-independent, algebraic characterization of languages recognized by those automata using deterministic advice.
-Such a characterization may turn out to be a useful tool in studying the computational complexity of the languages.
-What we plan to prove here is a slightly weaker result: a machine-independent, algebraic {\em sufficient} condition for those languages that fall into $\oneqfa/n$.
+A quick way to understand a source of the power of advised 1qfa's may be to find a machine-independent, algebraic characterization of languages in $\oneqfa/n$.
+Such a characterization for other machine models has already turned out to be a useful tool in studying the computational complexity of languages (\eg \cite{Yam10}).
+What we plan to prove here is a slightly weaker result: a machine-independent, algebraic {\em necessary} condition for those languages that properly fall into $\oneqfa/n$.

-We begin with a precise description of our first main theorem, Theorem \ref{oneqfa-character}.
-Following a standard convention, for any partial order $\leq$ defined on a finite set, we use the notation $x=y$ exactly when both $x\leq y$ and $y\leq x$ hold; moreover, we write $x<y$ in the case where both $x\leq y$ and $x\neq y$ hold.
-With respect to $\leq$, a finite sequence $(s_1,s_2,\ldots,s_m)$ is called a {\em strictly descending chain} of length $m$ if $s_{i+1}< s_{i}$ holds for any index $i\in[m-1]$.
+Let us give a precise description of our first main theorem, Theorem \ref{oneqfa-character}.
+Following a standard convention, for any given partial order $\leq$ defined on a given finite set, we always use the notation $x=y$ exactly when both $x\leq y$ and $y\leq x$ hold; moreover, we write $x<y$ in the case where both $x\leq y$ and $x\neq y$ hold.
+With respect to $<$, a sequence $(s_1,s_2,\ldots,s_m)$ of length $m$ ($m\geq1$) is called a {\em strictly descending chain} if $s_{i+1}< s_{i}$ holds for any index $i\in[m-1]$.
 For our convenience, we call a reflexive, symmetric, binary relation a {\em closeness relation}.
-Given a closeness relation $\cong$, an {\em $\cong$-discrepancy set} is a set $S$ satisfying that, for any two elements $x,y\in S$, if $x$ and $y$ are different, then $x\not\cong y$.
+Given any closeness relation $\cong_{S}$, an {\em $\cong_{S}$-discrepancy set} is a set $S$ satisfying that, for any two elements $x,y\in S$, if $x$ and $y$ are ``different'' elements, then $x\not\cong_{S} y$.